 1. Increase your intake of vitamin C.

 Upping your vitamin C intake is one of the simplest and most effective ways to ward off any nasty viruses that may be floating around this winter.
 Vitamin C is a powerful antioxidant that helps to strengthen cell walls and protect them from any infectious agents you might come into contact with.
-In order to boost your immune system, the Linus Pauling Institute recommends increasing your vitamin C intake to around 200-400mg per day and to keep this up daily as vitamin C cannot be stored in the body.
+In order to support your immune system, the Linus Pauling Institute recommends increasing your vitamin C intake to around 200-400mg per day and to keep this up daily as vitamin C cannot be stored in the body.
 Camu Camu is an excellent superfood to eat more of during winter due to its incredibly high vitamin C content.
 Other foods high in vitamin C include blackcurrants, citrus fruits and kiwifruit.

 2. Eat zinc-rich foods.